antpass79/SimpleSearchEngine/README.md

 - only the first level inside the specified folder is processed (not sub folder)

 ## Run the program
-Once the package is downloaded [and unzipped], follow the below steps to run the program:
+Once the package is downloaded [or unzipped], follow the below steps to run the program:

 - Open a command prompt